vmwshop/tutorials/voyant.md

 # Voyant Tutorial

 ## Objectives
-By the end of this tutorial, you should be able to:
+By the end of this tutorial, you will be able to:
 - Understand the basic functions of Voyant
-- Create a default corpus using Voyant
+- Create a corpus using Voyant

 ## What You Need
 Computer with an internet browser and internet connection